awsdocs/amazon-s3-userguide/doc_source/object-ownership-migrating-acls-prerequisites.md

    aws s3api put-bucket-acl --bucket DOC-EXAMPLE-BUCKET --acl private
    ```

-1. [Apply the bucket owner enforced setting](object-ownership-existing-bucket.md) for Object Ownership to your target bucket\.
+1. [Apply the Bucket owner enforced setting](object-ownership-existing-bucket.md) for Object Ownership to your target bucket\.

 ### Grant public read access to the objects in a bucket<a name="object-ownership-public-read"></a>